-J- Handing over to the new Chairperson, Mr. Samuel Nsub-
+J-Handing over to the new Chairperson, Mr. Samuel Nsubuga

 K- The PRO for Kampala Metropolitan, Mr. Charles Onyango delivering a speech n 2007, Sanyu, a 13 year old blind, deaf and mute Ugandan girl, was defiled and became pregnant.
 The minor, in her condition could not communicate the identity of her defiler.
-She gave birth to a baby boy in April 2008.
+She gave birth to a baby boy in April 2008. offender escaped from police custody and was later found dead.
+A vulnerable person's right to access justice had been undermined.